by Nebula Haze

 Can a ballast support both MH and HPS bulbs?

 Some ballasts only support one type of bulb, while others are compatible with both types of bulbs.
 For most new growers, I recommend getting a ballast that supports both MH and HPS bulbs so you can interchange them easily between the vegetative and flowering stage.
 It is possible to grow a cannabis plant from seed to harvest on either just MH or just HPS.
 If you’re going to choose just one, I recommend getting HPS since it’s more efficient (puts out more light for the amount of electricity used) and will get bigger harvests in the flowering/budding phase.
-But it is also possible to grow from seed to harvest with just an MH bulb.
+But it is also possible to grow from seed to harvest with just an MH bulb, as long as you don’t mind smaller buds.
 Every ballast will clearly state what types of bulbs it supports, so no guesswork needed.

 Never buy used bulbs!
 MH and HPS bulbs lose efficiency the longer they’re used.
 Turning bulbs on and off frequently will also wear them out.
 A bulb that has been used for a few grows will put out significantly less light than a new bulb.
 Because of this, it’s recommended that growers replace their bulbs with a new one every 3-4 grows and avoid ever buying a used bulb.
 Some sellers will actually replace burnt out bulbs within a certain time period, so definitely take advantage of new bulbs with guarantees if you can!

 What does “digital” or “magnetic” mean when it comes to HID bulbs?

 Make sure that if you have a “magnetic” ballast that you match with a bulb that is compatible with magnetic ballasts.
 A digital ballast can support both types of bulbs.